 The YGT is committed to the preservation and protection of historic stained glass and glazing of all periods, and subscribes to the Guidelines for the Conservation of Stained Glass published by the International Corpus Vitrearum.

 The team can assist in addressing the consequences of the deterioration and corrosion of glass, which can manifest in the pitting of glass surfaces, reduction in glass thickness, loss of surface decoration (paint, yellow stain, coloured enamels), and the accumulation of dirt and corrosion products, as well as the failure of the lead matrix and support structure of the window.
 YGT takes a multi-faceted approach to conservation, and will tailor the treatment programme to the specific needs of each window, panel, or project.
 To avoid accidental damage, any work to stained glass windows should always be carried out by stained glass professionals.
-The YGT employs three Institute of Conservation (ICON) accredited conservators (ACRs), and all of its conservators have a qualification in conservation as well as many years of experience.
+The YGT employs four Institute of Conservation (ICON) accredited conservators (ACRs), and all of its conservators have a qualification in conservation as well as many years of experience.

 Timely and expert maintenance can extend the lifespan of a window and can delay the need for more extensive and expensive interventions.
 YGT can offer in situ maintenance, repair, cleaning and conservation of stained glass, if after a thorough inspection it is deemed appropriate.
 As experts in situ cleaning services, we can improve the appearance of windows as well as removing the damaging build-up of dirt, microbial growths or other deposits.
 We can also repair or replace damaged glass, lead and window support systems (such as bars, ties and frames) in situ to increase the window’s longevity.